 5. To whom does Citi disclose your personal information?

 We disclose your personal information as follows:

 6. Where does Citi transfer your personal information?

-We transfer your personal data to Citi Companies (see the link in Section 1.2 for their locations) and to third parties (e.g. service providers) outside the European Economic Area which have different data protection standards to those which apply in the European Economic Area.
-Some of these countries benefit from a European Commission adequacy decision.
-For others, we have put in place EU-approved standard contractual clauses within Citi or with the relevant third party to protect this personal data.
-We also rely on other permitted data transfer mechanisms such as Privacy Shield or third party binding corporate rules (approved by EU data protection authorities and put in place to protect your personal data).
-You can ask us for a copy of the safeguards used by contacting us as set out above.
-There will be instances where it is necessary for our contract with you to transfer your data.
+We transfer your personal data to third parties (e.g. service providers or counterparty banks in a transaction) outside the European Economic Area which have different data protection standards to those which apply in the United Kingdom, Jersey and the European Economic Area.
+Some of these countries benefit from an European Commission adequacy or equivalence decision.
+For other countries, we have put in place standard contractual clauses within Citi or with the relevant third party to protect your personal data.
+We also rely on other permitted data transfer mechanisms such as specific contractual clauses and binding corporate rules.

 7. For how long does Citi store your personal information?